Cannabis strain: THC vis-à-vis CBD

 During the selective breeding process for medical marijuana, THC:CBD ratios are accounted for and accommodated to the needs of the client's preference/illness.
 Due to the large genetic diversity and different geographical climates and environments, a wide range of strains and properties exist.

 THC is associated with the psychoactive high, while CBD is not psychoactive and is purported to have medicinal properties.
+However, conversion of CBD to THC can occur when CBD is heated to temperatures between 250–300 °C, potentially leading to its partial transformation into THC.

 There is little evidence about the safety or efficacy of cannabinoids in the treatment of epilepsy.

 Genetic stability

 In order for there to be genetic stability within a marijuana strain the breeder has to go through selection and breeding, pinpointing the dominant and recessive genes within the two strains being crossed.
 After analyzing offspring with the preferred traits a breeder is looking for, the breeder will select the preferred traits and continue to breed those offspring to create the desired final product.
 Selection is a crucial process for a breeder to create a strain, especially if a client is looking for something with specific plant traits the breeder has to ensure that the hybrid's genetic traits have been closed in enough so unwanted traits aren't expressed in future harvests.